Culture – One of the Key Pillars of Successful Change

 Cedar Africa Group has recently surveyed change leaders in East Africa to understand their experience in leading, supporting and implementing various digital initiatives.
 Most, if not all, organisations surveyed were going through digital transformation and expected the rate of digital change to increase in 2023 in a drive to competitiveness.

 90% of leaders surveyed reported that their digital changes were achieving the desired results, with the rest reporting that it was too early to tell.
 87% of the business leaders in the survey were of the view that digital transformation would continue to disrupt their industry and a significant amount of resources would still be needed to implement their ambitious goals.
+Let’s look at culture in change management in Kenya, East Africa and Africa in general

 Survey participants were asked what factors were enabling or hindering the implementation of their digital plans and 90% of the respondents stated that leadership involvement and commitment was the top enabler, followed by a clear vision.
 An inhibiting organisational culture was cited as a key inhibitor to successful digital change, closely followed by change saturation, and leadership involvement & commitment.